craftcms/commerce-stripe/README.md

 );
 ```

+Commerce also has a [generic subscription event](https://docs.craftcms.com/commerce/api/v4/craft-commerce-services-subscriptions.html#event-after-create-subscription) that is emitted for subscriptions created via _any_ gateway.

 ## Billing Portal

 You can now generate a link to the [Stripe billing portal](https://stripe.com/docs/customer-management) for customers to manage their credit cards and plans.